openstack/ironic-specs/specs/approved/driver-composition-reform.rst

   enabled *hardware types*.
 This will not include *classic drivers* which are enabled by the existing ``enabled_drivers`` option.

+* Create a family of configuration options ``default_<INTERFACE>_interface`` that allows an operator to explicitly set a default interface for new nodes upon creation, if one is not specified in the creation request.

+  Here ``<INTERFACE>`` is a type of interface: power, management, etc.

-* Create a family of configuration options ``enabled_<INTERFACE>_interfaces`` with a list of enabled implementations of each *hardware interface*.
+* Create a family of configuration options ``enabled_<INTERFACE>_interfaces`` with a list of enabled implementations of each *hardware interface* that are available for use in the ironic deployment.

-  Note that the default implementation is implicitly enabled for each interface of each enabled *hardware type* and does not have to be explicitly listed in the configuration.
-There are several reasons for that, the most important is to allow backward compatibility with the ``driver`` fields as described below.
+  The default value, if provided by the ``default_<INTERFACE>_interface``, must be in this list, otherwise a conductor will fail to start.

+* If no interface implementation is explicitly requested by a user in a node creation request, use the value calculated as follows:

+  * If ``default_<INTERFACE>_interface`` is set, use its value.
+Return an error if it is not supported by the *hardware type* of the node.

+  * Otherwise choose the first available interface implementation from an intersection of the ``enabled_<INTERFACE>_interfaces`` as defined in the deployment's configuration and the *hardware_type*'s priority ordered list of supported_<INTERFACE>_interfaces.
+Return an error, if this intersection is empty.

+  This calculated default will be stored in the database entry for the node upon creation.

-* Change how we load drivers: instead of one singleton instance of a driver, we'll have an instance of *dynamic driver* per node, containing links to hardware interface implementations (just like today).
+* Change how we load drivers instead of one singleton instance of a driver, we'll have an instance of *dynamic driver* per node, containing links to hardware interface implementations (just like today).